Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 ***The Singer***

 The night of Tarek’s death had changed things for the worse.
-It wasn’t that anybody *blamed* Yan for what had happened, or what he did...but the peace had broken, and was now only being held together by fear.
+It wasn’t that anybody *blamed* Yan for what had happened, or what he did... but the peace had broken, and was now only being held together by fear.
 One or two of the smaller tribes, the ones furthest out on the fringes of the settled valley, had already decided to take up their camps and scatter to the winds.

-The remainder...were unhappy.
+The remainder... were unhappy.
 Everybody had heard Tarek’s words, and as idiotic as he’d been he had put questions in their head.
 Questions about Yan and his motives.
 Questions about steel, and whether it was a good magic.

 Questions about the strange, quiet *‘Sky-Thinker’* who had taken that magic and made it his like nobody else.
 Vemik tasted of the forge now, and nothing else.
 Even when he went on a hunt, even after the nights he spent in the Singer’s hut, the sharp, sour taste of steel hung around him like a fog.